fifieldt/twcitizen/content/regular-application.md

  You will first apply for a Taiwan Area Residence Certificate (TARC) that functions similar to an ARC and then live in Taiwan for an additional:
 * one year, without departure
-* two years, for more tha 270 days a year
+* two years, for more than 270 days a year
 * five years, for more than 183 days a year

 After this time is completed, you may apply for Household Registration, claim your ID card